koolquark/nkmedia/doc/fs.md

 ## Trickle ICE

 Freeswitch has currenly no support for _trickle ICE_, however NkMEDIA is able to _emulate_ it.

-If you want to use it when sending offfers or answers to the backend, you must use the field `trickle_ice: true`.
-You can now use the commands [api.md#set_candidate] and [api.md#set_candidate_end] to send candidates to the backend.
+If you want to _trickle ICE_ when sending offfers or answers to the backend, you must use the field `trickle_ice: true`.
+You can now use the commands (set_candidate)[api.md#set_candidate] and (set_candidate_end)[api.md#set_candidate_end] to send candidates to the backend.
 NkMEDIA will buffer the candidates and, when either you call `set_candidate_end` or the `trickle_ice_timeout` is fired, all of them will be incorporated in the SDP and sent to Freeswitch.

 When Freesewitch generates an offer or answer, it will never use _trickle ICE_.